znuznu/a-star/README.md

 This config must be composed of two parameters: a 2D Array `datas` of any type (primitives or custom `Class`) and a function `block` in order to test if the cells from the grid is a block.

-After the `AStar` initialization, you can use the `search` function multiple times as long as you give two coordinates objects.
+After the `AStar` initialization, you can use the `search` function multiple times as long as you give two coordinate objects.

-The research complete, an object composed of the `status` is returned.
+When the research is done, an object composed of the `status` is returned.
 If a `path` was found, an array of object coordinates (from start to end) is added too.

 The __status__ are: